Optimizing the order picking flow at Fabriek Logistiek

 The Solution

-To start, the device visualizes a list of items to be picked and uses holographic arrows to guide users to the products.
-We made this possible by connecting the application to the warehouse’s WMS.
-That way, we can exchange product information.
+To start, the solution visualizes a list of items to be picked and shows holographic arrows to guide users to the correct products.
+We made this possible by connecting the Digital Twin to the warehouse’s WMS.
+That way, it can use the most current product information.

 To minimize the risk of picking the wrong item, we added three ‘validation checks’ to the application.
 When arriving at the right aisle, the HoloLens will highlight the item to be picked.
-Next, the HoloLens will scan the QR code on the product to make sure that this is indeed the product on the list.
-And lastly, the HoloLens shows a picture of the product.
+Next, it will scan a QR code on the product to make sure that this is indeed the item on the list.
+And lastly, a picture of the product is shown.
 Order pickers can then check for themselves if the image matches the item they’re about to pick.

 On top of that, it’s important that the item has no damage whatsoever.
 Therefore, we added automatic damage detection to the app.
-By leveraging Computer Vision and AI, the HoloLens checks whether there are abnormalities to the products packaging.
+By leveraging Computer Vision and AI, the solution checks whether there are abnormalities to the products packaging.
+Neat!